 No one has favorited this theater yet

-The Overland started dropping off in attendance when television came along and went to week ends only and finally closed in 1957.
+The Overland Theatre started dropping off in attendance when television came along and went to week-ends only and finally closed in 1957.
 The front of the building was later remodeled and the auditorium torn away and retail shops were put into the front.
 The building has no semblance to a theatre today, but the brick and terra cotta are still there.

 Just login to your account and subscribe to this theater.